City Service Departments

 - Notify the Public Works department immediately if you observe clogged storm drains, ponding water in the streets, or if you see someone placing or dumping ANYTHING into a storm drain or swale.

 A Stormwater Management Utility was established in September 2004 by the City of Bradenton Beach, to be used for the maintenance and improvement of the stormwater system.
 The fee for each parcel of property in the city is based "ERU" Equivalent Residential Unit for each property.
-The program also provides for credits to the fee based on improvements made by the property owner.
 Ask the Public Works Department or the Planning & Development Department what you can do to improve your property to reduce stormwater runoff.

 For any questions, assistance requests, or further information related to any of the topics presented here, please contact the Planning and Development Department at (941) 778-1005, ext 210.